ParnabBasak/Group3_Hackathon/Install.md

     iii.Verify the host and port that mongoDB instance is running on.
 If the host and port are other that localhost and 27017, then change the corresponsing seeting in .env (under Node_Services folder accordingly
     iv.
 Change directory to the following path /Node_Services/uploads.
-Find the absolute path of this folder.
-Copy the path.
+Find the absolute path of this folder.Copy the path.
     v.
 Go to the .env file (in the folder Node_Services) and paste the path to the value UPLOAD_FILE_DIR vi.
 Verify that the last line looks like UPLOAD_FILE_DIR=<Your local absolute path to ./Node_Services/uploads folder>